 A formal proof of Hensel's lemma over the p-adic integers — Here you will find the supplementary materials to my paper A formal proof of Hensel’s lemma over the p-adic integers.
 This paper was published at CPP 2019.
 For more information, contact Robert Y. Lewis.
 The Formal Development The project described...
 Read more—

-A bi-directional extensible ad hoc interface between Lean and Mathematica — Minchao Wu and I have been working on a project that connects the computer algebra system Mathematica to the Lean theorem prover.
+A bi-directional extensible interface between Lean and Mathematica — Minchao Wu and I have been working on a project that connects the computer algebra system Mathematica to the Lean theorem prover.
 Here you will find the supplementary materials corresponding to our paper draft.
-An earlier version of this work...
+An early version of this work...
 Read more—

 The Nature of Mathematical Reasoning — In 2015 I tought a course at Carnegie Mellon titled The Nature of Mathematical Reasoning.
 This course, aimed at non-mathematicians, took a philosophical look at the historical and modern practice of mathematics.
 The course materials can be found here.
 I...
 Read more—